Location searches

 • Based in tech hubs or locations known for having a strong supply

-Combine 'Based in' and 'Wants to work in' locations to target candidates according to relocation requirements or constraints.
+Combine 'Located in' and 'Remote policy' locations to target candidates according to relocation requirements or constraints

-• If not looking to relocate candidates, specify the same city in 'Based in' and 'Wants to work in' criteria to focus on candidates already based in the city where the job is to be held — e.g.
+If you’re not looking to relocate candidates, specify the same city in 'Located in' and 'Remote policy' criteria to focus on candidates already based in the city where the job is to be held — e.g.

-• When open to relocating candidates, specify the locations you're looking to relocate them from in the 'Based in' criteria in conjunction with the city the job is to be held in as part of the 'Wants to work' in criteria — e.g.
+If you’re open to relocating candidates, specify the locations you're looking to relocate them from in the 'Located in' criteria in conjunction with the city the job is to be held in as part of the 'Remote policy' criteria — e.g.

 Role and skills searches